 Michele Portlock is a mother of four children living in Parker, Colorado.
 She earned a bachelor’s degree in elementary education from Brigham Young University and worked as an elementary school teacher for two years before taking an extended sabbatical to raise her family.
-Michele completed a master’s degree in special education with an emphasis in behavior therapy from Arizona State University where she developed skills which enable her to guide and educate parents as they raise their own neurodivergent child.
+Michele completed a master’s degree in special education with an emphasis in behavior from Arizona State University where she developed skills that enable her to guide and educate parents as they raise their own neurodivergent child.

 Please click the 'work with me' tab and schedule an appointment if you are in need of additional help and guidance.
 Michele can work with clients through telehealth services that are available to parents and family inside and outside the state of Colorado, where Michele resides.